 I want to provide some perspective for you.
 Let’s say you write 50 posts every six months, which means you have targeted 50 keywords.
 Those 50 keywords can potentially turn into 50+ rankings in Google.
 This clearly illustrates how vital keywords are!

 By now you can see how important keyword research is to rankings, traffic, and conversions.
-Content is key, and is where your keywords will be placed.
-For instance, if you are in the food niche, and want to write a post about Christmas candy, you could use our keyword above, “the best Christmas candy.”
+Content is key, and the location where your keywords will be placed.
+For instance, if you’re in the food niche, and want to write a post about Christmas candy, you could use our keyword above, “the best Christmas candy.”

-The title of your post could be “The Best Christmas Candy of 2018,” with your keyword being “best Christmas candy.”
-Now when people search for that keyword, you’ll ideally want your post to appear on the first page of Google.
+The title of your post could be “The Best Christmas Candy of 2020,” with your keyword being “best Christmas candy.”
+Now when people search for that particular keyword, they’ll find your article if it’s on the first page of Google.
 Before I even begin creating content, I optimize my title and subtitles for low-competition keywords.

-Doing this critical research is fundamental for creating quality content that is SEO friendly.
+Doing this critical research is fundamental for creating quality content that is SEO-friendly.
 After all, Google exists to crawl content, and when I refer to content, this includes not only written articles, but videos and podcasts as well.
-All content needs to be keyword optimized.
+Content – in all its forms – needs to be keyword-optimized.

 Here’s what the sequence looks like: keyword research tool – quality keywords – keyword-rich content – rankings in Google – more traffic to website – more conversions – increased revenue.